Loris Azzaro

-Life and career
+Early life and career

 Loris Azzaro was born to Italian parents in Tunis, Tunisia on 9 February 1933.
 He spent his childhood and teenage years in Tunis.
 In 1957, Azzaro met his future wife Michelle Carsy, who became his muse and he designed accessories for her.
 Azzaro studied in Toulouse, France.
 He was teaching French and Italian in Tunis before he relocated to Paris, France in 1962.

+Azzaro

+Early years

 In 1965, Azzaro opened his first workshop, designing bags, belts, and embroidered tops.
 In 1967, Azzaro opened his boutique at 65 Rue du Faubourg Saint-Honoré.
 He presented his first couture collection at the Grand Hôtel de París.
 In 1968, Azzaro's Anneau dress worn by Marisa Berenson was featured on the cover of Elle magazine.
 Soon, actresses Brigitte Bardot, Jane Birkin, Sophia Loren, and Raquel Welch were wearing his designs.
 Tina Turner wore Loris Azzaro dresses often as stage costumes in the late 1960s and early 1970s.
 She appeared on the cover of publications such as Rolling Stone and Ebony wearing his dresses.
 Despite his popularity, Azzaro never designed haute couture clothing and was not a member of the Chambre Syndicale de la Haute Couture.

 In the 1970s, Azzaro launched fragrance brands for men and women.
 He added menswear to his fashion repertoire in 1992.

 In 2002, Compagnie Frey bought the Azzaro fashion house to expand its luxury division.

+After Azzaro's death

+Since 2006, Azzaro has been owned by Reig Capital Group.